yangzho12138/Recruitment/README.md

 <br>
 git commit id:
 <br>
 New Requirement: 1.
-HR can import user info into system from csv file and outport info from system to csv file; 2.
+HR can import user info into system from csv file and export info from system to csv file; 2.
 Employee can login through OpenDLAP account; 3. different roles: hr/interviewer with different authentications